-As of October 10, 2022, the Court of Appeals has not issued a resolution on this matter.
+As of October 13, 2023, the Court of Appeals has not issued its decision on the said Motion for Reconsideration

-(iii).
+(ii).
 Ejectment Case against Philippine Women University of Davao involving Unlad's Davao Property.

 On March 11, 2019, the Company filed the Complaint for Unlawful Detainer against Philippine Women's College, Inc. of Davao (PWC-Davao) to recover possession of a portion of the parcel of land covered by TCT No. T-129545 registered under the name of the former situated along University Ave and Richardo, Matina, Davao City being used as a parking area (the Subject Premises) by the latter.